imagitama/steamvr-overlay-vrbuddy/README.md

 Run `VRBuddy.exe` and follow the prompts.

 You must port forward and copy your public IP to give it to your friend.
 Use 127.0.0.1 to see yourself locally.
+Integration with Steam maybe in the future.

 Settings are saved to `settings.json`.